We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - pressure on the breasts due to an uncomfortable nursing position, tight-fitting clothes, or a bra with underwire

-Occasionally, people can get a clogged milk duct that is unrelated to breastfeeding.
+Occasionally, people can get a clogged milk duct that is

 It is usually possible to treat the symptoms of a clogged duct at home.
 Most clogged ducts resolve within 1–2 days, with or without treatment.